PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 ![Screenshot 2025-03-08 075607](https://github.com/user-attachments/assets/996f5e60-71d0-4878-ab2c-d6eff294b5f2)

-You can click on ANY scene tool while editing collider handles, and this will UNCHECK the checkbox for collider handle editing.
-You will need to check this box again if you want to edit the collider handles.
+You can click on ANY scene tool again while editing collider handles, and this will UNCHECK the checkbox for collider handle editing.